Joshua specialises in all areas of criminal law, and accepts instructions for both prosecution and defence in the Crown Court and Magistrates’ Court.

 Joshua joined Chambers in 2018 after successfully completing pupillage under the supervision of Rachel Faux.
 During pupillage, Joshua observed a number of serious and complex trials in the Crown Court, and assisted with the preparation and research of them.

 Prior to commencing pupillage, Joshua worked as a County Court Advocate, representing parties in all manner of civil proceedings, including small claims trials.

-R v PH: successfully representation of a Defendant charged with burglary involving DNA evidence.
+R v PH: successful representation of a Defendant charged with burglary involving DNA evidence.

-R v GP: successfully defence at trial of an individual charged with violent disorder and possession of a weapon, involving CCTV evidence.
+R v GP: successful defence at trial of an individual charged with violent disorder and possession of a weapon, involving CCTV evidence.

 R v LH: represented a Defendant involved in a Class A drugs supply conspiracy, involving a significant amount of telephone evidence.